9dots/devy/devy-white/cycle-shell.md

 3. Parameters are variables that only exist inside of the function.
   - In cycle shell the parameters have the value of whatever is written in the input box.
   - Each word that is separate by a space will be the value of the next parameter.
 4. The `return` statement ends the function and sends back a value.
-In cycle-shell this value is displayed.
+In cycle shell this value is displayed.
 5. Walk through an example of creating an echo application.
-After coding push the `Run` button in requirebin.
+After coding push the `Run Code` button in cycle shell.
 ```js
 function main (input) {
       return input